ShibagniBhattacharjee06/fitfood/README.md

 # 🍕 FoodLens – AI-Powered Food Recognition & Nutrition Analyzer

+> **📁 This is the frontend repository.**
+> 👉 For the backend code, visit: [calorie-checker-backend](https://github.com/ShibagniBhattacharjee06/calorie-checker-backend)

+---

 ## 📄 Project Description
 **FoodLens** is a full-stack AI web application that allows users to upload a photo of their meal and receive an instant breakdown of its nutritional content — including calories, carbs, fats, and protein — item by item.
 Built using computer vision and language models, the app provides smart, real-time insights into what you're really eating.